scips/sandbox/hackages/vuejs101/day1/README.md

 You need a clear interface between the components to split the work and share the work.
 As long as the public API (Interface) stay consistant.

+Vue use: Virtual dom

+* It will use a virtual dom and a copy of the virtual dom then compare both (previous and actual) and determine what to do on the diff between the 2.
+* Why using virtual dom?
+To reduce the way we touch the dom, because dom is slow.
+And going through a tree of items is really fast.
+It also garantee that we only change the DOM that have change and not everything

 ### Bindings

 #### Mustache templating system